mookkiah/mahendran/_posts/2022-02-12-ldap-queries-and-debugging.md

 This simple command could bring entire AD objects.
 That may not be your intention.
 Or result into error like certficate error or too much result.
 Here are other useful parameters

-    -Z or --trustAll ==> to avoid certificate errors -z 100 ==> to limit 100 records
+    -Z or --trustAll ==> to avoid certificate errors -z 100 or -E pr=100 ==> to limit 100 records
-    -j /path/to/password.txt or --passwordFile /path/to/password.txt ==> to avoid leaving password in the history
+    -j /path/to/password.txt or --passwordFile /path/to/password.txt or -w `cat /path/to/password.txt` ==> to avoid leaving password in the history

 At times we may need few attributes instead of all.
 We can specify the list of attributes